 Symptoms of monkeypox may begin with flu-like symptoms that may include fever, headache, muscle aches, swollen lymph nodes and exhaustion.
 Typically, a rash or skin bumps develop within one to three days after the onset of fever, often beginning on the face then spreading to other parts of the body.

 Monkeypox can look like syphilis, herpes, blisters or even acne, so be sure to get checked out if you develop a new rash or bumps.
 A person is considered contagious until all bumps or lesions are healed, meaning the scabs fall off and there is a new layer of healthy skin.
 Isolation [external link] is required until this happens.
 Most people recover within two to four weeks.

 What to do if You Think You Have Monkeypox

 People who have symptoms of monkeypox or think they have been exposed to monkeypox should contact a health care provider to discuss testing and/or vaccination.
 If you do not have a health care provider, or do not have insurance, JCPH has testing available for people who have a rash they think may be monkeypox.
-Call 303-239-7078 or reach out to the JCPH Clinic Team to ask about available appointments.
+Reach out to the JCPH Clinic Team to ask about available appointments.